IamAmmarRoshanfekr/tkinter_calculator/README.md

 # Simple Calculator With Tkinter
  ## Convert py file to EXE file
-to Convert py to exe File you must Follow next steps.
+To Convert py to exe File you must Follow next steps.

 Install Pyinstaller:
 ```